liuzhousi/FPGC4/Documentation/docs/progress.md

 - Write a platformer game
 - Change speed of FT232RL to 1Mboud
 - Write an OS (when C is super stable)
-- Add Gameboy printer via Arduino to I/O (Best way to do this currently is using UART3)
+- Add Gameboy printer via Arduino to I/O

 ## Ideas
 Random ideas that came up at some point.
 Some might be stupid tho.